pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Supervised Machine Learning Regression and Classification/module2.md

 For example, if a feature ranges from large numbers and another feature from small numbers, we have to determine great parameters *w* for both.
 If not, the result may not be reasonable

+This also makes the algorithm to not consider a feature more important than other

 ![feature-scaling-example](/Machine%20Learning%20Specialization/Supervised%20Machine%20Learning%20Regression%20and%20Classification/assets/module2/feature_scaling1.png)